Elden Ring Nightreign Ironeye Build Guide and Tips

 Ironeye Unique Relics

-Ironeye has 2 unique Relics you get from his remembrance quest, and you can purchase an extremely synergistic one from the Collector Signboard for 3 Sovereign Sigils.
+Ironeye has 2 unique Relics you get from his remembrance quest, and you can purchase a few others with unique Ironeye effects from the Collector Signboard for 3 Sovereign Sigils.

 Cracked Sealing Wax